 Teacher Educator, Red River College

-In partnership with a colleague in the United States, Eva Brown, Ed.D., designed a global collaboration project to inspire and engage new teachers.
-Using the ISTE Standards for Students and the ISTE Standards for Educators, she pushed her students to think outside the traditional realm of education.
+In an international partnership, Eva Brown, Ed.D. and Leigh Zeitz designed a global collaboration project to inspire and engage new teachers.
+Using the ISTE Standards for Students and the ISTE Standards for Educators, they pushed their students to think outside the traditional realm of education.
 The project encouraged future teachers to design authentic learning experiences for students using the UN Sustainable Development Goals, resulting in a change of their own perspective of our ever-changing world.

 ISTE Inclusive Learning Network Award

 This award honors an individual that exemplifies the vision and mission of the Inclusive Learning Network -- "enhancing opportunities for ALL learners through effective practices and technology resources."
 Nominations will be considered from individuals working in various educational settings, including but not limited to Pre-K-12, higher education, non-profit and industry.

 Director of Digital Learning, Boston Public Schools

 Rhianon is a tireless advocate for inclusive learning and diversity.
 She has generously shared her deep knowledge of accessibility through our webinars, provided outstanding leadership of the Inclusive Learning Playground, and is a strong advocate for improved accessibility for the ISTE Conference & Expo program.